Emotional Abuse, Physical Abuse, And Beyond: Types Of Domestic Violence

 One of the first things many survivors of domestic abuse will likely need to navigate is how to leave the abusive relationship.
 When leaving an abusive relationship, it’s a good idea to do something to safeguard yourself, as the National Coalition Against Domestic Violence (NCADV) says that leaving is often the most dangerous time for victims.

 Find a friend or family member, someone you can count on, to help you move your belongings out of your space.
-Getting out may be as simple as walking out the front door while your partner is at work, or as difficult as trying to sneak out when they aren't paying attention.
-No matter what it's going to take, make sure you at least tell someone what you're planning and arrange to check in with them afterwards.
+Getting out may be as simple as walking out the front door while your partner is at work or as difficult as trying to sneak out when they aren't paying attention.
+No matter what it's going to take, make sure you at least tell someone what you're planning and arrange to check in with them afterward.
 You may want to consider calling, texting, or messaging a 24/7 domestic violence hotline to help you plan how to safely leave, get emotional support, or learn about resources in your area.

 It's also a good idea to have a place to go where your partner won't be able to find you.
 For example, this might be a friend’s house or a safe house for survivors.
 Then, only tell the necessary people where you are staying until you can get back on your feet in a place of your own.

 Next, getting a restraining order is an important next step.
 When you go to the police, you will need information about the abuse itself.
-Keep in mind that the police are generally trained to handle physical abuse, sexual assault, and some types of threatening situations, rather than mental or emotional abuse.
+Keep in mind that the police are generally trained to handle physical abuse, sexual assault, and some types of threatening situations rather than mental or emotional abuse.
 That doesn't mean that mental or emotional abuse is any less serious, just that the police aren't necessarily as well equipped to manage these situations.
-Also keep in mind that, while a restraining order can be helpful and provide additional legal protections, it cannot always protect you from an abuser.
+Also, keep in mind that while a restraining order can be helpful and provide additional legal protections, it cannot always protect you from an abuser.

 Friends and family can be an extremely important part of the process when it comes to leaving a domestic abuse situation.
 The longer the situation has been ongoing, the more distant your friendships and relationships with others may have gotten, but that doesn't mean that those people won't help you if you call.
 Chances are they're aware of the problem and may have been waiting for their opportunity to step in.
 All you need to do is ask them to help, and that's all it will likely take to rekindle the relationship and get their assistance.